Healthy Comes to the Market Common

 Juiced Up has a colorful, bright, cheery vibe, with indoor and outdoor seating and free Wi-fi.

-“We want clients to come in and feel healthy,” Leonella says of the ambiance.
+“We want customers to come in and feel healthy,” Leonella says of the ambiance.
 “Our goal is to create Instagrammable walls in our juice bar.
 We want each wall to look so beautiful with a profusion of colors and art, that people will take pictures.”

 In addition to their Instagram goals, the sisters want each person who walks through their doors to receive information about what they’re eating and how every juice on the menu will make them feel better for the rest of the day.